RitikPatni/Front-End-Web-Development-Resources/README.md

 -----------------------------------------------------------------------------
 ## Learning

-* [A Complete Guide to Flexbox | CSS-Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - A comprehensive guide to the Flexbox layout.
+* [A Complete Guide to Flexbox | CSS-Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - A comprehensive guide to the Flexbox Layout.
 * [CodeCademy](https://www.codecademy.com/):thumbsup: - A series of interactive courses teaching the world how to code.
 Offering free and paid subscriptions across a variety of languages.
 * [Coursera](https://www.coursera.org/) - A selection of courses from highly reputable schools like Stanford and Yale.
-* [CSS Almanac | CSS-Tricks](https://css-tricks.com/almanac/):thumbsup: - A quick reference guide to the many features of CSS.
+* [CSS Almanac | CSS-Tricks](https://css-tricks.com/almanac/):thumbsup: - A quick reference guide to many features of CSS.
 * [Design Resources](http://designresources.party/) - Design Resources from Skullface.
 * [edx](https://www.edx.org/) - A series of University-level courses from Harvard, MIT, Wharton and more.
 * [EggHead](https://egghead.io/) - Web development video tutorials in "bite-size" segments.
 Has both free and "Pro" (paid) memberships.
 * [Flexbox](http://gedd.ski/master/flexbox/):thumbsup: - Level up your Flexbox knowledge – an online, Zombie-centric story course.
 * [Flexbox Froggy](http://flexboxfroggy.com/)
 * [freeCodeCamp](https://www.freecodecamp.org):thumbsup: - A free resource incorporating programming projects and interview preparation for developer jobs.
 * [Grid Garden](http://cssgridgarden.com/) - Interactive CSS code game.
 Practice your CSS skills by watering your garden!